To see "Mahogany" call us at 770-434-4242 x104

 Posted in Home Buyer Tips, Resource Library | Permalink

-one group that has really taken it on the chin is real estate agents.
+As the housing crisis wears on, one group that has really taken it on the chin is real estate agents.

 When homes aren't selling, agents can't earn a commission.
 Even worse, behind every failed attempt to purchase a home, there is likely an agent who has put in serious time, effort, and money only to walk away empty-handed.